xfournet/jready/README.md

 # Example

-This example is based on AdoptOpenJDK 13.
-The example starts from the `busybox` based image but `alpine` can be used instead without any further changes in the Dockerfile.
+This example is using AdoptOpenJDK 15.
+It's based from the `busybox` based image but `alpine` can be used instead with no other changes in the Dockerfile.

 **Dockerfile**